TomHumphries/simple-nvr/readme.md

 ## Notes about the code and methods used
 **Extra details about the implementation and ffmpeg configuration**

+### MP4 vs MKV
+`mkv` files seem to be more resistent to corruption.
+When unplugging the camera while an `mp4` file is being written to, the file is un-openable.
+When recording to an `mkv` file and the camera is unplugged, the files can be played and data is available until nearly the point of unplugging. `mkv` files can be played in the browser in the latest version of Chrome (as of October 2021).

 ### Connecting to camera streams
 Using a wireless connection for the cameras appears to work well, and the video feeds very rarely drop connections (usually <60 seconds a day).
 However using a wireless connection for the Raspberry Pi 3b+ causes many video connection drops, often several minutes a day.
 For this reason **it is recommended to use a wired network connection for the Raspberry Pi / base station**.